 If you have a long trip you should take the tour operators. but if you’re gonna be in Iceland for 4 or 5 days longer definitely rent a car because that’s how you’re gonna see so much of the country.

 The food is so expensive in Iceland.
 If you’ll want to go out for dinner I would say at least $50 per person.
 It is an island made out of kind of ice so they don’t have a lot of their own food. they do have greenhouses but they just import a lot.

 Many people ask what shoes people should wear when they come to places and Iceland especially freaks people out, so pack two pairs and pack things that are gonna be a bit more waterproof and warm socks.

-First of all, the flights are always pretty cheap, and the hotels aren’t crazy. flights in the hotel are never your problem, then the ways to save your money bring your own food, buy it at the bonus which is the grocery store. the sights like the waterfalls all those things are free you can go to cheaper pools and much more free sights.
+First of all, the flights are always pretty cheap, and the hotels aren’t crazy.
+Flights and the hotel are never your problems, then the ways to save your money bring your own food, buy it at the bonus which is the grocery store. the sights like the waterfalls all those things are free you can go to cheaper pools and much more free sights.

 The easiest day trips from Reykjavik it’s gonna be the Golden Circle into the glacier. if you wanting up to the western fjords it’s gonna be south coast tours. so those are gonna be a three that you can do really easily.